hyperledger/besu-docs/docs/Tutorials/Contracts/Account-Funds-Transfers.md

 This example uses `eth_sendSignedTransaction` and one of the [test accounts](../../Reference/Accounts-for-Testing.md) to transfer funds to a newly created account.

-!!! warning

-    Do not use the test account on MainNet or any public network except for testing.
+!!! critical "Do not use the test accounts on Ethereum MainNet or any production network."

     The private key is publicly displayed, which means the account is not secure.

 Before making the transaction, check the balances of both accounts to verify the funds transfer after the transaction.

 ```js
 const web3 = new Web3(host);